ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/06b-kruskals-algorithm.md

             for each e in G.outgoingEdges(v):
                 edges.add(new KVPair(e.weight, e))

-        numEdgesInMCST = 0
+        numEdgesInMST = 0
         while not edges.isEmpty():
             e = edges.removeMin()
             if A.FIND(e.start) != A.FIND(e.end):  // If the vertices are not connected...
-                AddEdgetoMCST(edge)               // ...add this edge to the MCST numEdgesInMCST = numEdgesInMCST + 1
+                AddEdgetoMST(edge)                // ...add this edge to the MST numEdgesInMST = numEdgesInMST + 1
-                if numEdgesInMCST >= G.vertexCount()-1:
+                if numEdgesInMST >= G.vertexCount()-1:
-                    return A                      // Stop when the MCST has |V|-1 edges A.UNION(e.start, e.end)           // Connect the two vertices
+                    return A                      // Stop when the MST has |V|-1 edges A.UNION(e.start, e.end)           // Connect the two vertices